FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **v0.1612**
+  - Improved thread and queue handling (non-blocking remote sync and other actions, etc)
+  - Maximum queue sizes can be set separately for saved frames and remote syncs (see `config.ini`)
 - **v0.1611**
   - TTS handling changes; test message on startup
   - (TODO) Firejail users may still encounter issues due to audio routing inside Firejail instances